On $(t,r)$ broadcast domination of certain grid graphs: Introduction

 \subsection{Acknowledgements}

-This research was supported in part by the Alfred P. Sloan Foundation, the Mathematical Sciences Research Institute, and the National Science Foundation.
-We would like to thank Prof. Rebecca Garcia (Sam Houston State University) for her feedback on earlier drafts of this manuscript.
+This research was supported in part by the Alfred P. Sloan Foundation, the Mathematical Sciences Research Institute, and the National Science Foundation (grant No. DMS-1156499).
+We would like to thank Rebecca Garcia for her feedback on earlier drafts of this manuscript.